 - The School has current electrical test certificates for all its buildings.
 It uses qualified Electrical Engineers to inspect its electrical installations.
 This testing is carried out every 5 years.
 All recommendations are actioned as appropriate. - Regular portable appliance testing takes place.
-An approved outside contractor is appointed to undertake this process annually and a mop-up session is organized to include new equipment. - Records of all tests are kept in the Head of Maintenance's office. - It is the Lab technician's and the Head of Departments' respective responsibilities to check that all Scientific and DT equipment is switched off at the end of the school day.
+An approved outside contractor is appointed to undertake this process annually and a mop-up session is organized to include new equipment. - Records of all tests are uploaded onto the Estates MS-Teams files. - It is the Lab technician's and the Head of Departments' respective responsibilities to check that all Scientific and DT equipment is switched off at the end of the school day.